Cairo Historical Sites

 More Than a Museum

-The GEM includes a conference center, a specialized library in Egyptology, restoration labs, 3D cinema, cafes, souvenir shops, and even spaces for academic research—ideal for Egyptology-focused tours.
+The GEM includes a conference center, a specialized library in Egyptology, restoration labs, a 3D cinema, cafes, souvenir shops, and even spaces for academic research—ideal for Egyptology-focused tours.

-Unlike traditional self-guided visits, Cairo museum tours with Egyptologist give you access to expert interpretation of ancient texts, hidden meanings in artifacts, and behind-the-scenes insights into preservation and excavation.
+Unlike traditional self-guided visits, Cairo museum tours with Egyptologists give you access to expert interpretation of ancient texts, hidden meanings in artifacts, and behind-the-scenes insights into preservation and excavation.
 This is especially important at GEM, where many of the exhibits are brand-new to public view.

 Whether you’re in Cairo for a few hours or several days, visiting the GEM with an Egyptologist should be at the top of your Cairo day tour itinerary.
 Most premium Cairo tours now offer guided visits to the museum with licensed Egyptologists to ensure travelers gain the most from this extraordinary cultural site.